Covid-19 Delta outbreak: South Island reacts to orange traffic lights announcement - NZ Herald

 Investigations are ongoing over the possible source of infection.

-Locations of interest will be published to the Ministry of Health's website today.
+Locations of interest will be published on the Ministry of Health's website today.